MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportquerytimermininterval.md

 ## -remarks

-A miniport can call this function to query the minimum timer resolution that is supported by the system clock.
+A miniport can call this function to query the minimum timer resolution that is supported by the system clock, which can be helpful for implementing I/O polling.

-## -see-also